-Travel Excellence Ter z and Conditions.E QE
+Travel Excellence Ter s and Conditions.
+E OE

-Thered Bracellence acts os an agent easy and one not liable for any loss, demange, accident delay or inconvenience entered by the principal.
-On collection of your travel decements, you will be requested to sign a form of Acceptance of the above conditions.
-A copy of the above terms and conditions is available on request, All quotes are subject to availability and currency finereactions of the time of payment.
+Travel Excellence acts as an agent only and are not liable for any lass, damaga, accident, detay or inconvenience canned by the principal.
+On collection of your travel documents, you will be requested to sign a Form of Acceptance of the above conditions.
+A copy of the above terms and conditions is available on request.
+All quotes are subject to availability and currency fluctuations of the time of payment.